pip-services/pip-services-docs/content/en/net/swagger/_index.md

 }
 ```

-Launch the microservice and open the browser to open the Open API specification at
+Now, launch the microservice and open the browser.
+Then, open the Open API specification by invoking the following URL
 [http://localhost:8080/greeting/swagger](http://localhost:8080/greeting/swagger)

-Then open the Swagger UI using the link [http://localhost:8080/swagger](http://localhost:8080/swagger).
+Then, open the Swagger UI using the link [http://localhost:8080/swagger](http://localhost:8080/swagger).
-The result shall look similar to the picture below.
+The result shall look similar to the one showed in the picture below.

 <img src="swagger-ui.png"/>